Home

 Orientation to the Profession Program

-Carefully read and follow the instructions below before registering.
+Carefully read and follow all instructions below before viewing the Orientation program video.
 Failure to do so may cause delays in the admission process.

-7. Waivers: The Presiding Justice or his or her designee may grant waivers or modifications of the Orientation to the Profession requirement in individual cases involving "undue hardship or extenuating circumstances" (see 22 NYCRR 690.21).
-Requests for waivers may be made in writing by regular mail submitted to the Office of Special Counsel.
+8. Waivers: The Presiding Justice or his or her designee may grant waivers or modifications of the Orientation to the Profession requirement in individual cases involving "undue hardship or extenuating circumstances" (22 NYCRR 690.21[c]).
+Requests for waivers may be made in writing and submitted by regular mail to the Office of Special Counsel for Grievance Matters, 30 E. Hoffman Avenue, Lindenhurst, New York 11557.
 Applicants are cautioned that waivers are granted only in exceptional circumstances.

 Orientation Menu: